 Installing the outside tap onto the through wall plate, you will need to start by wrapping PTFE tape around the threads of the bottom of the outside tap.

-The best way the wrap the PTFE tape is to hold the tap in your left hand and wrap the PFTE tape around the tap threads clockwise.
+The best way to wrap the PTFE tape is to hold the tap in your left hand and wrap the PFTE tape around the tap threads clockwise.

-Be sure never to over tighten the outside tap onto the through wall plate overwise you could damage the tap or the through wall plate
+Be sure never to over-tighten the outside tap onto the through wall plate; otherwise, you could damage the tap or the through wall plate.

 Connect Up The Plumbing To The Mains Water Supply

-There are a couple of different ways to connect the plumbing for an outside tap.
+There are several ways to connect the plumbing to an outside tap.

 - Compression fittings